TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 # How to train a custom object detection model with the Tensorflow Object Detection API
 (ReadME inspired by [EdjeElectronics](https://github.com/EdjeElectronics))

 > Update: This README and Repository is now fully updated for Tensorflow 2.
 If you want to use Tensorflow 1 instead check out [my article](https://gilberttanner.com/blog/creating-your-own-objectdetector).
-If you want to train your model in Google Colab check out [my notebook](Tensorflow_2_Object_Detection_Train_model.ipynb).
+If you want to train your model in Google Colab check out [the Tensorflow_2_Object_Detection_Train_model notebook](Tensorflow_2_Object_Detection_Train_model.ipynb).

 ![Example Output](doc/output.png)